kgisl/pythonFDP/notes/selectSortLectureGuide.md

 ## Selection Sort Description

 -   In  `selectsort`, the position of the update is pre-determined, starting from the beginning of the list.
-We then go  **select**  the maximum value among the unsorted elements of the list, and swap it with the element in the pre-determined location.
+We then go  **select**  the minimum value among the unsorted elements of the list, and swap it with the element in the pre-determined location.

 ## Pseudo Code